readerr/GettingAndCleaningData_course_project/README.md

 #### Troubleshooting
 The script was created in *Version 0.98.1103 of RStudio* on *Mozilla/5.0 (Macintosh; Intel Mac OS X 10_10_1) AppleWebKit/600.2.5 (KHTML, like Gecko)*
+I have tried to make it as easy as possible for you but different systems behave differently.
+Here is a guideline on how to resolve possible issues:
   1. If data is not downloading
     - If your system is different and you experience issues you may need to download the data manually from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
     - Please unzip the file and rename the folder to 'dataset'